Sport and Public Services

 What do you need to apply for the course?

-You’ll need a minimum of four GCSEs at a grade C or above, or a merit grade in the Public Services Diploma Level 2.
+Four GCSEs (English Language or Maths at grade 4 is preferred but not essential) or a merit grade in the Public Services Diploma Level 2.

 You will also need to be medically fit without any condition that would prevent you from joining the uniformed services and be able to cope with the arduous training elements of the course.
 A medical questionnaire and parental consent is needed to fully participate in the course elements.
 You should not have any criminal convictions which would prevent you from joining the uniformed services.
 Please note the new grading system for GCSE maths and English from 2017 will be numbered 1 to 9, 9 being the highest.
 Grade C or above will equate to Grade 4/5 or above.